practical-neuroimaging/practical-neuroimaging.github.com/_sources/choosing_editor.txt

 keystrokes used, and as for vim, this practice is amply repaid by very fluent movement and editing.

-Emacs is at least as complicated as vim to configure, partly because it is so powerful.
+Emacs hard to configure, largely because it is so powerful.
 We are very happy to help with this if you are interested.

 *************************************
 Other editors that you might consider